designerzen/InterFACE/README.md

 An augmented reality, real-time motion-capture, machine-learning powered, holographic, accessible general MIDI controller and synthesizer (that comes without a manual).

-## What is it?
+## Abstract - Just what is it?

+An exended-reality accessible musical synthesizer - completely controlled by your face.

-By piggybacking onto a person's own natural movements, we reduce the complexity required to learn a new instrument and this allows for expressive yet intuitive control and hopefully fun musicality.
+By piggybacking onto a person's own natural movements, we reduce the complexity required to learn a new instrument to mere moments whilst retaining full expression and precise control.

-This software has been designed to be used with a holographic display which gives the visuals extra depth and believability.
+We can convert smiles into musical notes and winks into audio controls.

+This virtual interface has no moving parts, requires no extra hardware, and can run on most modern computers and mobile phones.

-By creating a virtual interface with no moving parts or extra hardware, we can use a person's own expressions and movements to control and manipulate hardware, software and data.
+We can use a person's own expressions and movements to control and manipulate hardware, software and data to create music.

 ## Purpose
-I have been researching and creating accessible technology for twenty years and for the past 10 have been helping run a monthly workshop alongside Drake Music Charity that brings together people who struggle to play traditional instruments, and technology focussed individuals who know how to build and make things.
+I have been researching and creating accessible technology for over twenty years and for the past 10 have been helping run a monthly workshop alongside Drake Music Charity that brings together people who struggle to play traditional instruments, and technology focussed individuals who know how to build and make things.
 The charity work directly alongside schools and individuals offering real world use cases and genuine feedback - indispensable when simplicity is the aim.
 Together we have created a whole number of accessible musical instruments, some that are repurposing of existing instruments and some entirely new.
 My focus for the past few years has been to try and create musical instruments & music creation tools with the lowest barriers to entry - intuitive tools that everybody can play instinctively, that are easy to obtain and fun to play too!
 Currently the only requirement for this one to play is a mouth, but that could be swapped for eyes or eyebrows, the technology is quite broad!

 Ultimately, this tool allows *all* sorts of people to create their own sounds and music but the technology can be expanded to control anything.

-## Potential plans for expansion and commercialisation?
+## Potential plans

 Add more musicality, expression and to create an app version that would allow it to run smoother on mobile devices.
 I think this would be key to getting it onto everybody's devices and the app stores also offers retail opportunities.